alanxue1/NaviCart/README.md

 # NaviCart

-NaviCart is a smart shopping navigation app that helps simplify your grocery shopping experience.
-Built with React Native and Expo, it provides an intuitive interface for creating and managing shopping lists.
+NaviCart is an accessible shopping navigation app designed to assist visually impaired users through audible signals and guidance.
+Built with React Native and Expo, it provides an intuitive interface and voice feedback to help users navigate grocery stores and manage their shopping lists effectively.

 ## 🌟 Features